 1) Improved Top Line and Muscle Function

-Mature horses given supplemental lysine and threonine have improved muscle mass regardless of age.
+Mature, exercising horses given supplemental lysine and threonine have improved muscle mass regardless of age.
 In one study, they had lower body condition scores without any change in body weight suggesting they were gaining muscle mass while lowering body fat.